Pardeep03315/react-native-story-camera/README.md

 ---

 React Native Story Camera is a Fully Customizable UI Library that provide camera picker module for capture photos and record videos in React Native, inspired by WhatsApp's media sharing experience.
-This module provides a seamless, bug-free experience, optimized for performance and functionality.

 ## 🎬  Overview